Exploiting Color Name Space for Salient Object Detection: Experiments

-Figure~\ref{fig:parameter-analysis} shows the influences of the five parameters on all three benchmark datasets.
-First, the proposed CNS model is not sensitive to the parameter $\vartheta_g$, while varying $\vartheta_g$ from 1.0 to 3.0 rarely changes the MaxF scores over each dataset.
-Second, the parameters $\omega_c$, $\omega_r$, and $\vartheta_r$ have direct impacts on the MaxF scores especially on the ImgSal dataset.
-Overall, each MaxF curve shows a slight upward trend as the parameter value increases, and then starts to drop after the MaxF reached the summit.
-Compared to the first two datasets, the influences of the above three parameters are more apparent on ImgSal.
-Third, the sample step $\delta$ does not significantly impact on the saliency detection results produced by our model on ASD and ECSSD, and all the resultant MaxF curves do not clearly show the unimodal distributions especially on ImgSal.
-However, the runtime of our model is directly influenced by the sample step.
-As can be easily found, as the value of the parameter $\delta$ decreases, it typically leads to more boolean maps and correspondingly lower performance on test images.
+Figure~\ref{fig-parameter-analysis} shows the influences of five parameters on the evaluation data sets.
+First, the proposed model is not sensitive to the parameter $\vartheta_g$, while varying it from 1.0 to 3.0 rarely changes the MaxF scores.
+Second, the parameters $\omega_c$, $\omega_r$, and $\vartheta_r$ have direct impacts on MaxF, especially on the ImgSal data set.
+Overall, each MaxF curve shows a slight upward trend as the parameter value increases, then starts to drop after the MaxF reached the summit.
+Compared with ASD or ECSSD, the influences of the above three parameters are more apparent on the ImgSal data set.
+Third, the sample step $\delta$ does not significantly impact on MaxF, all the curves do not clearly show the unimodal distributions.
+However, the runtime of the proposed model is directly influenced by the sample step.
+As the value of $\delta$ decreases, it typically results in lower speed performance.

-We report the optimal parameter settings of different datasets in Table~\ref{tab:parameter-analysis}.
-Except ASD, ECSSD, and ImgSal, we further aim to find a common parameter setting for other saliency datasets.
-Based on the diversity of the three datasets used in our experiments, here we introduce the average MaxF metric for parameter selection.
-After three MaxF curves have been obtained for each parameter, we simply average three MaxF scores at each parameter value, then choose the location of the maximum as the optimal value for this parameter.
-Figure~\ref{fig:parameter-analysis} also shows the influence of the common parameter setting, in which the black curves, indicated by ``Common'', exhibit the trends of five parameters in their ranges of values.
-Over all the datasets and parameters, the performances are better on ASD, resulting in the similar trends compared with the curves using the common parameter setting.
-In Table~\ref{tab:parameter-analysis}, we also report the common parameter values, it can be noticed that they are more close to the optimal parameter values of the ASD dataset.
+Based on the diversity of three data sets, we further use the average MaxF metric to determine the optimal parameter values.
+After three MaxF curves of each parameter have been obtained, we simply average them and choose the location of the maximum as the optimal value of each parameter.
+The black curves in Fig.~\ref{fig-parameter-analysis} (indicated by ``Average'') exhibit the trends of five parameters.
+The optimal values of five parameters are reported in Table~\ref{tab-optimal-parameter}.